top of page

 Treatments We Offer

 At Hair Again, we combine science-backed treatments with compassionate care.
-Our range of non-surgical solutions includes:
+Our range of non-surgical solutions for hair recovery includes:

 • Scalp Analysis & Consultation - Using advanced scalp imaging, we assess your scalp health, hair density, and growth patterns to design a personalized treatment plan.